skaman82/HW3_tracker/README.md

 ## Compass
+• CRITICAL: NEW in 1.00.42: Compas working initially after factory reset, but stops working after a short while using the watch<br>
+• UI: switching between the two compass modes not allways work/very laggy (tapping on the list icon)<br>
 • <del>CRITICAL Function: Not working on my watch yet - compass only mooving a few degrees if I rotate the watch</del> - kind of fixed in 1.00.42<br>
-• NEW in 1.00.42: Compas working initially after factory reset, but stops working after a short while using the watch<br>
-• UI: switching between the two compass modes not allways work/very laggy (tapping on the list icon)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/18.jpg" width="300px"/>